istSOS/VistSOS/README.md

   * overview-detail
   * multivariable

-The id of the div and the parameter divId should be the same.
+The id of the div and the parameter 'divId' should be the same.